 The AER 101 session was aimed at providing an overview of some key aspects of AER, each of these can be unpacked and explored in much more depth than is possible in a single or multiple sessions.
-Given this aim, the session brought together a panel of experts with vast experience in conducting AER: Janelle Bailey (Temple University), unpacked Quantitative Methods in Astronomy Education Research; Julia Plummer (Penn State University), provided an overview of Qualitative Methods in Astronomy Education Research using projects to highlight the characteristics of qualitative research; Kathy Cabe Trundle (Utah State University), highlighted the complexities involved when conducting research with schools and teachers, and the three types of teachers based on their engagement (learners, vacationers, and prisoners); Erik Brogt (University of Canterbury), emphasised the importance of ethics when conducting research, and how as researchers we need to make this our top priority (cardinal principle); and finally Urban Eriksson (Lund University), editor of the Astronomy Education Journal, highlighted the avenues for publishing when it comes to AER.
+Given this aim, the session brought together a panel of experts with vast experience in conducting AER: Janelle Bailey (Temple University), unpacked Quantitative Methods in Astronomy Education Research; Julia Plummer (Penn State University), provided an overview of Qualitative Methods in Astronomy Education Research; Kathy Cabe Trundle (Utah State University), highlighted the complexities involved when conducting research with schools and teachers, and the three types of teachers based on their engagement (learners, vacationers, and prisoners); Erik Brogt (University of Canterbury), emphasised the importance of ethics when conducting research, and how as researchers we need to make this our top priority (cardinal principle); and finally Urban Eriksson (Lund University), editor of the Astronomy Education Journal, highlighted the avenues for publishing when it comes to AER.